Virginia-Pennsylvania Boundary

 While the western boundary was still unclear, land speculators in Virginia chartered the Ohio Company, speculators in Pennsylvania chartered the Indiana Company, and speculators in Maryland formed the Illinois and Wabash companies.
 Their claims overlapped each other.

-The French and Indian War delayed resolution of the Ohio Company's claims, which the Virginians had sought to confirm in 1749 through a boundary survey.
-When the war ended, the Calverts of Maryland and the Penns of Pennsylvania hired two "neutral" surveyors from England to survey the southern boundary of Pennsylvania/northern boundary of Maryland.
+The French and Indian War delayed resolution of the Ohio Company's claims, which the Virginians had sought to clarify in 1749 through a proposed survey of colonial boundaries.
+When the war ended in 1763, the Calverts of Maryland and the Penns of Pennsylvania hired two "neutral" surveyors to define the southern boundary of Pennsylvania/northern boundary of Maryland - but not the Pennsylvania-Virginia boundary.

-a map prepared after the end of the Seven Year's War accepted Pennsyvania's claim to lands west of Pittsburgh
+a map prepared after the end of the Seven Year's War accepted Pennsylvania's claim to lands west of Pittsburgh

-a map prepared after the end of the Seven Year's War accepted Pennsyvania's claim to lands west of Pittsburgh
+a map prepared after the end of the Seven Year's War accepted Pennsylvania's claim to lands west of Pittsburgh

 Source: Library of Congress, An accurate map of North America (by Emanuel Bowen, 1763)